Scrum is a buzzword, the virtue signal of choice for middle-management in software organizations.

 In addition to all of their development work, the engineers are now interrupted frequently by the scrum master who is asking when the Java code for the React app will be done.

 The very individual whose purpose is to stop the outside world from bothering the development team is the developer’s single biggest bother.
 In my experience, non-technical people should rarely be directly managing technical people, though there are always reasonable exceptions.
-I should be able to go to my boss for help and advice with my engineering tasks, or at the very least I should expect them to understand my assignments.
+Individual contributors should be able to go to their direct report for help and advice with engineering tasks, or at the very least they should expect them to understand their assignments.